huggingface/transformers/docs/source/usage.rst

     Distilled models are smaller than the models they mimic.
 Using them instead of the large versions would help offset our carbon footprint.
     Distilled models are smaller than the models they mimic.
 Using them instead of the large versions would help improve our carbon footprint.

-It is totally possible to put more than one mask token in a single sequence, but doing so would reduce the available context (one less token in the context) and therefore decrease the prediction accuracy.

 Causal Language Modeling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~